 The Trust seeks to apply the full range of criminal, disciplinary & civil sanctions in all cases where economic crime may be present.
-Parallel sanctions allow a full range of action to be taken against perpetrators and send a strong message to discourage others intent on misappropriating local NHS resources.
+Triple Tracking allows a full range of action to be taken against perpetrators and send a strong message to discourage others intent on misappropriating local NHS resources.